Patelrudra8128/ff_diamond_quizify/README.md

-# Quiz Master - Interactive Quiz Application
+# FF Diamond Quizify - Interactive Quiz Application

 A modern, interactive quiz application built with React, TypeScript, Vite, and Tailwind CSS.
 Test your knowledge with beautifully designed quizzes featuring a glassmorphic UI, smooth animations, and an intuitive user experience.